stellar/soroban-react-mint-token/README.md

 ## Contributions

-Contributions to the Payment DApp are welcome.
+Contributions to the Mint Token DApp are welcome.
 If you encounter any issues, have suggestions for improvements, or would like to contribute to the codebase, please submit an issue, pull request, or reach out to us on [Discord](https://discord.com/channels/897514728459468821/1037073682599780494).